-Some states also require a minimum number of hours of continued education.
+Some states also required a minimum number of hours of continued education.
 If you do not meet continued education requirements, you may be required to take the CNA certification exam again in order to demonstrate that your knowledge is still current.

-If you do not pass the exam, you may be required to take another CNA training program.
+If you do not pass the exam, you may be required to take another CNA program.
 To avoid this, check your state's continued education requirements and complete the minimum number of hours required prior to renewing your license.

 What Happens When You Don't Renew Your CNA License

-In most states, if you don't renew your CNA license before it expires, you may be required to pay a late/delinquency fee in order to renew it.
+In most states, if you don't renew your CNA license before it expires, you may be required to pay a late / delinquency fee in order to renew it.
 If it has been expired for a long time, you will need to apply for a new CNA license and take the CNA certification exam again, regardless of continuous employment.

 You will want to avoid letting your license expire, as it will take longer to get a new license than renew the old one.
 Plus, you will have to pay the application, background check, and examination fees again.